Extendibility of Werner States

-Despite the prominent role extendibility plays in entanglement theory, it has been calculated analytically only for a few families of entangled states.
-When discussing entanglement properties of states, it has been useful to consider examples of entangled states with high symmetry, as the symmetry could be used to greatly simplify computation of entanglement measures.
-The most notable such states are Werner states \cite{PhysRevA.40.4277, keyl2002fundamentals}, for which several entanglement measures have been determined \cite{vollbrecht01_entan_measur_under_symmet}.
+Despite the prominent role extendibility plays in entanglement theory, it has been calculated analytically only for a few families of entangled states~\cite{lami2019extendibility,Ranade_2009}.
+When discussing entanglement properties of states, it has been useful to consider examples of entangled states with high symmetry, as the symmetry could be used to greatly simplify the computation of entanglement measures.
+The most notable such states are Werner states~\cite{PhysRevA.40.4277, keyl2002fundamentals}, for which several entanglement measures have been determined~\cite{vollbrecht01_entan_measur_under_symmet}.
 Naturally, also the symmetric extendibility problem of Werner states has attracted attention.
-The solution for the one-sided An analytic condition for one-sided $(n,m)$-extendibility was previously derived, but, as of now, the general two-sided problem has only been solved for a couple of specific extension sizes \cite{johnson13_compat_quant_correl}.
+An analytic condition for one-sided, i.e., $(1,n)$-extendibility was previously derived, but as of now, the general two-sided problem has only been solved for a couple of specific extension sizes~\cite{johnson13_compat_quant_correl}.
 In this paper, we close this gap and obtain necessary and sufficient conditions in an analytic form for the extendibility of Werner states for arbitrary extension size and local dimension.

-\textit{Extendibility.}---We call a state $\rho$ on $\mathcal{H}_\mathrm{L}\otimes\mathcal{H}_\mathrm{R}$ $(n_\mathrm{L},n_\mathrm{R})$-extendible, if there exists a state $\hat{\rho}$ on $\left (\mathcal{H}_\mathrm{L}\right )^{\otimes n_\mathrm{L}}\otimes\left (\mathcal{H}_\mathrm{R}\right )^{\otimes n_\mathrm{R}}$ such that for all $i=1,2, \ldots ,n_{\LL}$ and $j=1,2, \ldots, n_\mathrm{R}$,
+\textit{Extendibility.}---We call a state $\rho$ on $\mathcal{H}_\A\otimes\mathcal{H}_\B$ $(\na,\nb)$-extendible, if there exists a state $\hat{\rho}$ on ${\left(\mathcal{H}_\A\right)}^{\otimes \na}\otimes{\left(\mathcal{H}_\B\right)}^{\otimes \nb}$ such that for all $i=1,2, \ldots ,\na$ and $j=1,2, \ldots,\nb$,

-where \(\mathrm{Tr}_{\overline{\LL}_{i}\overline{\R}_{j}}\) denotes the partial trace that restricts to the $i$-th left and $j$-th right Hilbert space.
-Some authors require permutation symmetry within the left and right subsystems; however, let us note, that for any \((n_{\LL},n_{\R})\)-extendible state, one can obtain an extension with such bipartite permutation symmetry by twirling an arbitrary \((n_{\LL},n_{\R})\)-extension with the permutation groups $S_n \times S_m$ of the left and right subsystems.
+where \(\mathrm{Tr}_{\overline{\A}_{i}\overline{\B}_{j}}\) denotes the partial trace that restricts to the $i$-th of Alice's and $j$-th of Bob's Hilbert spaces.
+Some authors require permutation symmetry within the Alice's and Bob's\ subsystems; however, let us note, that for any \((\na,\nb)\)-extendible state, one can obtain an extension with such bipartite permutation symmetry by twirling an arbitrary \((\na,\nb)\)-extension with the permutation groups, $S_{\na} \times S_{\nb}$, of Alice's and Bob's subsystems.